ruthpolly/Gluten-Free-Goodies/README.md

 ![Final Lighthouse Testing for Desktop Index Page](/documentation/lighthouse-desktop-home-test2.PNG)
 ![Final Lighthouse Testing for Mobile Index Page](/documentation/lighthouse-mobile-home-test2.PNG)

-1. Result:  Image was converted to webp but did not increase score much, time constraints inhibited my chance to use [Tiny PNG](tiny.png.com) to compress it further.
+1. Result:  Image was converted to webp but did not increase score completely, time constraints inhibited my chance to use [Tiny PNG](tiny.png.com) to compress it further.

 #### Recipe Page